dvoraka/scon/README.md

 scon
 ====

 Small utility for connecting to servers.
+Python 3 and no external dependencies.

 ### Example
 ```